Ascribed characteristics

 Ascribed characteristics, as used in the social sciences, refers to properties of an individual attained at birth, by inheritance, or through the aging process.
 The individual has very little, if any, control over these characteristics.
 Typical examples include race, ethnicity, gender, caste, height, and appearance.
 The term is apt for describing characteristics chiefly caused by "nature" (e.g. genetics) and for those chiefly caused by "nurture" (e.g. parenting during early childhood), see: Nature versus nurture.

 Use within demography

 Demography being the statistical study of populations requires the ability to differentiate between populations.
 Most populations self-ascribe themselves as being different from others by the creation of a country.
 This allows demographers to draw lines between countries and compare them.
 However useful, countries have significant complex populations that require more exacting definitions.
 Commonly seen are uses of race, gender and ethnicity.
 In the scope of academic demography, all of these are social constructs, ascribed to groups or individuals for stratification.
 With these theories in place, many new theories can be formed and data collected to either prove or disprove them.
-Ascribed characteristics can have large by-products weather perceived or not.
+Ascribed characteristics can have large by-products, whether perceived or not.
 Discussed below are race, gender, social status / caste and hiring / promotion.